matthiassommer/webpack-classic-website-template/readme.md

 ## Description

 This template is designed to migrate a classic website layout to be used with Webpack.
 In contrast to other setups, the main entry point will be an index.html.
-All JS code will be bundled into a single bundle.js which is automatically added to the index.html to be imported.
-All your CSS files will also be bundled into a single styles.css file.

 * You can program using the latest features of JavaScript (e.g. ES6 and ES7).
 * Babel migrates it to CommonJS for use in the browser.